mseminatore/TeslaJS/README.md

 at risk and all existing tokens can be invalidated by changing the password on the account.

 Another feature that I wanted was API stateless-ness (achieved via an **options** parameter to API calls) so that it was possible to use the library to make multiple overlapping async calls for different vehicles for data-logging.

-## TeslaJS Documentation
+## Documentation

 We've recently added auto-generated documentation via jsdocs.
 See the [DOCS.md](https://github.com/mseminatore/TeslaJS/blob/master/DOCS.md)